[ Use case ]

 Portfolio-wide visibility without 40 logins

-When the question is “which sites are running WooCommerce below 8.2?” — you have the answer in seconds, not hours.
+When the question is “which sites are running WooCommerce below 8.2?” — the Plugin Inventory answers it as one row: install counts, the exact versions in the wild, and how many installs need the update.
+Seconds, not hours.

 Update events in the client timeline